ZichenFrankFu/Backside_of_the_Moon/README.md

 **Final Updates**

 1. Added hints about how to solve each room in the game's prologue.

 2. Spread out the positions of the cakes and the moon more evenly across the room.
 <img width="1512" alt="Screenshot 2024-12-10 at 3 39 21 PM 1" src="https://github.com/user-attachments/assets/70f8e21c-a09e-4fff-b188-14df76146f1e">

-4. Add a special "positive" sound effect when the key is picked up.
-We also adjusted the weight of the FPX sounds so that footsteps are obvious.
+3. Add a special "positive" sound effect when the key is picked up.
+We also adjusted the weight of the sound effects so that footsteps are obvious.

-5. The oto monster now does not "walk".
-Now, it stands still when the player is not watching, yet approaches the player quickly once the player turns away.
-This mimics the logic from SCP-173.
+4. The oto monster now does not "walk."
+It stands still when the player is not watching yet approaches the player quickly once the player turns away, mimicking the logic from SCP-173.

-6. The problem of movement constraints in the terrain scene has been solved.
+5. The problem of movement constraints in the terrain scene has been solved.

 **Demo**

-The link of our game demo: https://drive.google.com/file/d/14ICcdmwVziyOKdauEf6IX1bTuaNr5xHI/view?usp=sharing
+The link to our game demo: https://drive.google.com/file/d/14ICcdmwVziyOKdauEf6IX1bTuaNr5xHI/view?usp=sharing

 **Download**